basti/icebergist.com/source/_posts/2016-05-11-deploying-with-capistrano-3.markdown

 The [capistrano-rbenv](https://github.com/capistrano/rbenv) gem provides rbenv support for Capistrano 3.

-Add this line to gem file:
+Add this line to the Gemfile:

 ```
 group :development do